Generic Theory of Geometrodynamics from Noether's theorem for the Diff(M) symmetry group

 \section{Introduction}

-The covariant Hamiltonian formalism in the realm of classical field theories was recently shown to allow generalized canonical transformations which also include arbitrary chart transition maps within the underlying spacetime manifold $M$~\cite{struckmeier17a}.
+The covariant Hamiltonian formalism in the realm of classical field theories was recently shown to allow generalized canonical transformations which also include arbitrary active diffeomorphisms within the underlying spacetime manifold $M$~\cite{struckmeier17a}.
 With this framework at hand, it is now possible to isolate the complete set of theories which are based on the action principle and the Principle of General Relativity, i.e., the condition for a system to be form-invariant under the diffeomorphism group.
 This approach naturally leads to a Palatini formulation, where the metric and the affine connection \emph{a priori} represent independent dynamical quantities.
 Systems complying with these principles are thus required to have the $\mathrm{Diff}(M)$ group as an intrinsic symmetry group.
 As known from Noether's theorem, each symmetry is associated with a pertaining conserved Noether current $j_{\mathrm{N}}^{\,\mu}$.
 The main favor of the Noether approach is that the obtained condition for a conserved Noether current directly leads to the respective field equations, which describe the \emph{coupling} of metric and connection to the given source fields of gravitation.

-With our Noether approach, it is possible to derive the most general form of an Einstein-type equation for a given system satisfying the Principle of General Relativity---including a spacetime with torsion and without the restriction to a covariantly conserved metric.
+With our actual Noether approach, it is possible to derive the most general form of an Einstein-type equation for a closed system of scalar and vector fields in dynamical spacetime satisfying the Principle of General Relativity---including a spacetime with torsion and without the restriction to a covariantly conserved metric.
 We thereby isolate the complete set of possible theories of geometrodynamics for scalar and vector matter and derive a new form of a generic Einstein-type equation.